AlexIvanchyk/django_restful_translator/README.md

 You can use the provided admin command to translate your model fields.
 The command accepts the following arguments:

-- `--language`: The target language code to which you want to translate.
+- `--language`: The language code to which you want to translate.
+- `--target_language`: The provider target language if it differs from the setting language
 - `--provider`: The translation provider to use: `google_v2`, `aws`, `deepl`.
 - `--all`: Use this flag if you want to overwrite existing translations.
 - `--workers`: (Optional) Number of worker threads to use for concurrent processing.
 Default is 4.